WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 If so then the size of this directory is the sum of the sizes of its children.
-I repeated this process $d$ times where $d$ is the depth of the filesystem to ensure propagation has terminated.
+I repeated this process $d$ times where $d$ is the depth of the file system to ensure propagation has terminated.
 I'm sure there are better ways to do this, but it worked for me.